 In a slight but not complete departure from Dominican themes this week, we explore the delights of food in the movies.
-No, nothing to do with pica pollo (Dominican deep fried chicken), as it has not yet appeared in any movie we have seen.
+No, not much to do with pica pollo (Dominican deep fried chicken), as it has not yet appeared in any movie, as far as I know.

 There are some movies one should never go to see on an empty stomach.
 The first time that I learned this lesson was over 15 years ago when I went to see ‘Dim Sum’ (Wayne Wang, 1984) set in San Francisco’s Chinese community, with many detailed scenes of food preparation, presentation and consumption.
 ‘Dim Sum’ is the name given to scrumptious Chinese appetisers like prawn dumplings.
 My most vivid memory of it is stepping out of the cinema, tummy growling, and setting out to find the nearest open Chinese restaurant.